 Do you have a lifestyle the diet has to fit into?
 Victoria likes Slimming World particularly because it fits with cooking for the family.
 Jo agrees and says that a plan fitting in with her family life means she is much more likely to stick to it in the long term.

 Erica likes to be following a plan for the meals she has on her own, breakfast and lunch, but eat with her family for the evening meal.
 I do like that idea and I think that is why I reviewed it I found Optifast a concept I could get on with.

 Do you trust pictures and stories of diets online or in print?
 Clare said she has tried other diets but always goes back to one diet she gets on well with that she initially discovered after finding a group nearby and a magazine in print with lovely recipes in.

-There is no doubt that seeing others have succeeded on a diet motivates us to try it.
+There is no doubt that seeing others have succeeded in a diet motivates us to try it.
 Does it matter whether it is friends or strangers online?
 Laura says she likes to see others have done well on a diet with her own eyes.
 I must agree but, like anyone, I am easily drawn to a before and after picture.

 Hayley made a good point in saying that seeing more than before and after pictures do help.
 If you can see or read about someone’s ups and downs it is definitely more real, isn’t it?